Week 12.2 Advance Typescript APIs

 Map

-object in TypeScript (inherited from JavaScript) represents a collection of key-value pairs where both the keys and values can be of any type.
+The Map object in TypeScript (inherited from JavaScript) represents a collection of key-value pairs where both the keys and values can be of any type.
 Maps remember the original insertion order of the keys, which is a significant difference from plain JavaScript objects.

 Example Using Map